cascadiadata/urbanalytics/projects/_posts/2016-12-12-arrayofthings.markdown

 The [Array of Things](http://arrayofthings.github.io/) (AoT) is a modular, open-source, network of interactive sensor boxes (nodes), collecting and returning urban data in real time to citizens, scientists and policy makers.
 Sensor arrays bring a new depth to the information available on our city's environment and transportation networks.
 This in turn can support smarter policy decisions around a range of complex challenges, from flooding and air quality to pedestrian traffic and road conditions.

 Pilot AoT nodes were installed in Chicago in August of 2016, with 500 total planned for installation by 2018.
-The Urbanalytics Studio is working together with the [City of Seattle](http://seattle.gov/) on the nation's first AoT deployment of the outside of Chicago.
+The Urbanalytics Studio is working together with the [City of Seattle](http://seattle.gov/) on the nation's first AoT deployment outside Chicago.
 Specifically the Urbanalytics Lab is working on how best to approach the following:

 * **Equity:** How does AoT benefit underserved schools and communities, and how can these groups be involved in the decision making processes?
 * **Community Engagement:** Through an open web portal, making data available to people that are interested, real time access to data measurements, as well through potential involvement in the placement process.